fnand/histogrammar/README.md

                     Bin(100, 0, 50, lambda mu: mu.py,
                         Count()))

-and so on.
+because now the content of each bin is another histogram (the x slices).
+And so on.
 A good set of primitives and the right lambda functions can replace specialized logic in the for loop.
-All of the above can be filled with exactly the same loop:
+All of the above would be filled with exactly the same loop:

     for muon in muons:
         histogram.fill(muon)